aqiu384/p5r-walkthrough/src/metaverse.md

 #### Lockdown
 * Unlocked: Strength Rank 3
 * Persona learns a new resistance skill
-* Element of skill tends to cover inherent weakness
+* Skill element chosen from persona weaknesses
+* If all weaknesses have been covered a random ailment resistance will be chosen instead
-* Rank of skills scales off current personal level
+* Rank of skills scales off current persona level
+    * Lv.
+1-25: Dodge X
+    * Lv.
+26-33: Evade X
+    * Lv.
+34-52: Resist X
+    * Lv.
+53-62: Null X
+    * Lv.
+63-74: Repel X
+    * Lv.
+75-99: Drain X
 * Adding incense grants bonus stats when lockdown ends **(Royal)**
 * You can obtain incense from Kichijoji or Jose **(Royal)**
 * Fusion Alert: Increases stat gains from incense **(Royal)**